cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 ---
-title: "Migrate from native Jira Cloud to Integration Builder"
+title: "Migrate to Integration Builder"
-linkTitle: "Migrate from native Jira Cloud to Integration Builder"
+linkTitle: "Migrate to Integration Builder"
 weight: 50
 description: >
-  Learn how to migrate from the native Jira Cloud integration to the Integration Builder.
+  Migrate from the native Jira Cloud integration to the Integration Builder.
 ---

 {{% pageinfo %}}

-This guide is designed to assist organizations in transitioning from the native **Jira Cloud** integration to the new recipe-based integration created by the [**Integration Builder**](/integrations/integrationbuilder/).
+This guide is designed to help organizations transition from our native **Jira Cloud** integration to our highly customizable [**Integration Builder**](/integrations/integrationbuilder/).

-> ⚠️ Please note that this migration guide is not applicable if your organization uses a native **Jira Server** or a **Jira Data Center** integration.
+> ⚠️ This migration guide is not applicable if your organization uses **Jira Server** or **Jira Data Center**.

+> ⚠️ The Integration Builder is currently in Open Beta status.
+We do not recommend that all users migrate to the Integration Builder at this time.
+We recommend that you migrate to the Integration Builder if our current generally-available Jira integration does not meet your needs.

 {{% /pageinfo %}}

 ## Overview

-The document offers detailed, step-by-step instructions on utilizing **Integration Builder** recipes to establish synchronization between a Cobalt pentest finding and a Jira issue.
+This document offers detailed, step-by-step instructions on utilizing **Integration Builder** recipes to establish synchronization between Cobalt pentest findings and a Jira issues.
 The level of automation in your workflow is directly related to the number of recipes you configure to tailor the behavior to your specific requirements.

-We've added a variety of pre-built recipes to the Integration Builder's library to facilitate seamless bidirectional synchronization between your Jira Cloud and the Cobalt Platform.
-Depending on your workflow, you can choose to configure and use a subset of these recipes.
-The recipes are categorized into three groups:
+We've added a variety of pre-built recipe templates to the Integration Builder's library to facilitate seamless bidirectional synchronization between your Jira Cloud instance and the Cobalt Platform.
+Depending on your workflow, you can choose to configure and use a subset of these recipe templates.
+The recipe templates are categorized into three groups:

 1. [Push finding from the Cobalt Platform to Jira Cloud](#push-finding-from-the-cobalt-platform-to-jira-cloud)
 1. [Update the Cobalt Platform from Jira Cloud](#update-the-cobalt-platform-from-jira-cloud)
 1. [Update Jira Cloud from the Cobalt Platform](#update-jira-cloud-from-the-cobalt-platform)

 Different types of recipes call for different Jira Cloud workflow configurations.
-For instance, creating a Jira issue when a pentest vulnerability is discovered requires no additional workflow customization.
+For instance, creating a Jira issue when a pentest finding is moved to the Pending Fix state requires no additional workflow customization.
-However, if you wish to update the pentest finding state in the Cobalt Platform when the Jira Cloud issue status changes, your workflow needs specific [issue statuses](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-statuses-priorities-and-resolutions/#Issue-statuses).
+However, if you wish to update the pentest finding's state in the Cobalt Platform when the Jira issue's status changes, your workflow must contain specific [issue statuses](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-statuses-priorities-and-resolutions/#Issue-statuses).
-Additionally, if you want to update your Jira Cloud issue status based on the pentest finding state changes, you need to set up [transitions in your Jira workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows).
+Additionally, if you want to update your Jira issue's status based on the pentest finding's state changes, you need to set up [transitions in your Jira workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows).
 This documentation will provide an example and cover the required Jira workflow changes later on.

 ## Migration

-> ❗ Do not migrate the native Jira Cloud integration to the **Integration Builder** when the pentest is in the **live** state.
+> ❗ Do not migrate a pentest from the native Jira Cloud integration to the **Integration Builder** when the pentest is in the **live** state.

 ### Introduction